+If you don't take delivery of your keyboard once it arrives, the courier will try to reach you and eventually return it to us at our expense.
 We would then refund you the cost of the keyboard, minus $97 shipping fees (the typical cost of a round-trip by courier).

 The Moonlander comes with a USB C-to-C cable, which is 210 cm long.
 Included in the box is a USB C-to-A dongle which you can attach to the end of the cable, if your computer does not have a USB Type-C port.
 There's also an interconnect cable for plugging the right half into the left one.
 This is a TRRS (tip-ring-ring-sleeve) cable with a 3.5mm "headphone" plug on either end, and it's 70cm long.

 The Moonlander's 1u ("square") keycaps are OEM Row 3 profile, with the "line" keycaps custom-produced for the Moonlander.
 We also created the 1.5u vertical "piano keys" on the thumb cluster, as well as the 2u red "Launch/Any" keys specifically for this product.
 The Launch/Any keys ship with a costar stabilizer, which you can remove if you'd like (they're quite stable without it).
 You can replace them with any Cherry-compatible 2u keycap, and replace the "piano keys" with any Cherry-compatible 1.5u keycap.